top of page

 Adverse Effects

-Adverse effects at the injection site: Repeated injections may result in tissue necrosis and sloughing at any injection site (SPC Data).
+• Injection Site Necrosis: Repeated injections and use in extremities may result in tissue necrosis and sloughing at any injection site (Aljahany et al., 2020; Nayaz et al., 2023; Simons and Simons, 2010; SPC Data).

 Contraindications

-DNR agreements: No absolute contraindications to epinephrine use in life-threatening situations are identified unless there is a preexisting legal request or agreement not to resuscitate.
+• CPCR DNR Agreements: No absolute contraindications to epinephrine use in life-threatening situations are identified unless there is a preexisting legal request or agreement not to resuscitate.

 Reproductive Safety